 How to Use Responsive Breakpoints in Digioh

 - To add responsive width breakpoints to a box, open the Editor and click the + Breakpoint button in the top-right corner:

 - Add the threshold pixel width (i.e., if the screen size is under this width, the custom variation will display).
 In this example, we’re creating a variation that displays at screen widths of 500 px or less.
-Click the “disk” icon to save this variation.
+Save to start editing this variation.

 - Customize this variation by adjusting form dimensions and elements.
 This is what appears when the max window size is 500 px, so you want it to be smaller than that.
 The content itself in this example is 375 px wide, and will appear on any screen smaller than 500 px wide.